 Benjamin Davies, MD, is a Professor at the University of Pittsburgh School of Medicine.
 He is the Chief of the Urology Section at the Shadyside/Hillman Cancer Center, and also the Director of the Urologic Oncology Program.
 Dr. Davies graduated from Columbia College with a degree in European History followed by obtaining a medical degree at Mount Sinai Medical School in New York City.
 Following surgical and urologic residencies at the University of Pittsburgh, he did a 2-year post-doctoral fellowship in Urologic Oncology at the University of California, San Francisco.

 Since that time, Dr. Davies has published over 70 peer-reviewed articles centering on prostate cancer outcomes and basic science research in genomics.
 His clinical practice is focused on robotic prostatectomies, bladder cancer surgery including male/female neobladder reconstruction, kidney cancer surgery including robotic partial nephrectomies, and testicular cancer surgery.
-Additionally, Dr. Davies recently started a MRI Fusion program which is a new method of diagnosing potential prostate cancer patients.
+Additionally, Dr. Davies recently started an MRI Fusion program which is a new method of diagnosing potential prostate cancer patients.

-Dr. Davies was recenty appointed to a faculty position in the Center for Pharmaceutical Policy in the Health Policy Institute.
+Dr. Davies was recently appointed to a faculty position in the Center for Pharmaceutical Policy in the Health Policy Institute.
 His interests have focused on drug shortages and pharmaceutical availability for patients.
 He has a long-standing interest in behavioral economics within the pharmaceutical industry.
 His work has been in the New England Journal of Medicine and elsewhere.